open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/deleteaction.md

 This schema <u>does not</u> accept additional properties.

 ## Properties
  - **daysAfterCreation**
 	 - Number of days after creation of the entity that the deletion should be triggered.
 	 - Type: `integer`
 	 - Range:  &ge; 1
  - **daysAfterModification**
 	 - Number of days after last modification of the entity that the deletion should be triggered.
 	 - Type: `integer`
 	 - Range:  &ge; 1

-_This document was updated on: Tuesday, December 14, 2021_
+_This document was updated on: Tuesday, January 25, 2022_